Sunday, July 28, 2013

 From our vantage point we hoped to see substantial ruins of another castle and acropolis, all that remains of Ancient Pylos.
 One of the most famous battles of classical times was fought here in 425BC.
 During the Peloponnesian War, an Athenian force took on a group of Spartans, warriors of repute.
 Uncharacteristically, the Spartans surrendered.

 Mythical Greece features too.
 Near Ancient Pylos, in the rocky hillside, is Nestor’s Cave.
-This is where Nestor & Neleus kept their cows - according to Odysseus, and why would you not believe him!
+This is where Nestor & Neleus kept their cows - according to Odysseus.
+And why would you not believe him!
 In this same cave, Hermes hid Apollos’s cattle.

 Have we discovered an ancient city?
 (15-20ft down) Sure!

-So the lesson is….
+So the lesson is… not to panic.
 There is so much history in the Med it easy to be overwhelmed.
 You want to cram; you want to see it all!
 (Our Cap’n groans…) However, there is often more than enough right in front of you.
 Sometimes it pays to take on less popular options; the less travelled route if you will.
 It is uplifting to stand in the small Neo Kastro museum with few, mostly local visitors and be nose-to-nose with exhibits; all minor but none-the-less superb examples of ancient Greece.

 A few bats loose in someone's belfry...